bespinian/blog/content/posts/gitops/index.md

 ## Deploy

 Deploying happens, as mentioned above, from a central repository which keeps track of which version of which module is deployed where.
-So the deployment gets triggered by us changing the version number of a specific module, for example in the production.tf file.
+So, the deployment gets triggered by us changing the version number of a specific module, for example in the production.tf file.
 When we then commit and push that change, the deployment pipeline will pick that up and make the necessary changes via Terraform in the respective environment.

 ## Example